-For reasons discussed above, sentence 29 can be symbolised by $(D \to M)$.
+For reasons discussed above, sentence 29 can be symbolised by ' $(D \rightarrow M)$ '.

 Sentence 30 is importantly different.
 It can be paraphrased as, 'If Laika is a mammal then Laika is a dog'.
-So it can be symbolized by ' $M \to D$ '.
+So it can be symbolized by ' $M \rightarrow D$ '.

 Sentence 31 says something stronger than either 29 or 30.
 It can be paraphrased as 'Laika is a dog if Laika is a mammal, and Laika is a dog only if Laika is a mammal'.
 This is just the conjunction of sentences 29 and 30.
-So we can symbolize it as ' $(D \to M) \land (M \to D)$ '.
-We call this a BICONDITIONAL, because it amounts to stating both directions of the conditional.
+So we can symbolize it as ' $(D \rightarrow M) \land (M \rightarrow D)$ '.
+We call this a biconditional, because it amounts to stating both directions of the conditional.